Likir Monastery

 Likir Monastery or Likir Gompa (Klud-kyil) is a Buddhist monastery in Ladakh, Northern India.
 It is located at 3700m elevation, approximately 52 km west of Leh.
 It is picturesquely situated on a little hill in the valley, in Likir village near the Indus River about 9.5 km north of the Srinigar to Leh highway.
 It belongs to the Gelugpa sect of Tibetan Buddhism and was established in 1065 by Lama Duwang Chosje, at the command of the fifth king of Ladakh, Lhachen Gyalpo (Lha-chen-rgyal-po).
-It is off the Leh-Kargil Highway, 50 km west of Leh between Alchi & Basgo, 17 km west of Basgo Monastery & 21 km northeast of Alchi Monastery.
+It is off the Leh-Kargil Highway, 50 km west of Leh between Alchi and Basgo, 17 km west of Basgo Monastery and 21 km northeast of Alchi Monastery.

 Although Likir is relatively isolated, it was once on a major trade route from Tingmosgang via Hemis and Likir to Leh.

 History

 Likir is mentioned in the Ladakhi Chronicles as erected by King Lhachen Gyalpo (Lha-chen-rgyal-po) (c.
 1050-1080 CE).
 It presumably originally belonged to the early Kadampa order of Tibetan Buddhism.

 When Tibetologist August Hermann Francke visited the monastery in 1909 he was shown a long inscription written in black ink on a wall which outlined the history of the monastery.
 Francke had it copied and interprets it as follows: